 As long as you’re providing lots of value, your viewers will remain engaged and will come back for more.

-Having said that, quality DOES matter.
 If you can afford to have great production values, by all means, do it.
-Video is a visual medium, so the better your visuals, the better your final product and the higher value that will be attributed to it.
+After all, video is a visual medium, so the better your visuals, the better your final product.

 Here’s The Process We Use At AgentFire: